minimact/minimact/docs-mvp/v1.0/architecture/benefits-over-react.md

 });
 ```

-**Best of both worlds** - server for persistence, client for responsiveness.
+**Best of both worlds** - server for state management, predictive rendering for instant UI updates.

 ### "What about existing React libraries?"